 Jones, Francis (1954) The Holy Wells of Wales.
 University of Wales Press

 This has for many years been considered as the Bible for the study of Welsh Wells.
 It provides sections on the history of the development of wells and their assocaition with the Welsh saints and the various beliefs associated with wells.
 It also provides a list, by county of many of the wells known in Wales.
-It’s limitation is that it was put together as a desk top study through a review of numerous written sources.
-No field work was done, and consequently no distinction is drawn between wells still extant and those that have vanished.
-The list is by no means exhaustive, and it is claimed that it is less detailed for North Wales than it is for South Wales.
+It’s serious limitation is that it was put together as a desk top study through a review of numerous written sources.
+No field work was done, he never sought to get his wellies dirty and as a result no distinction is drawn between wells still extant and those that have long since vanished.
+The list is by no means exhaustive, it is often claimed that it is much less complete for North Wales than it is for South Wales.

 Baring-Gould S and J Fisher (1908) The Lives of the British Saints